dedis/odyssey/docs/introduction.md

 Additionally, some tools were needed to support the system:

 - **Projectc**, a smart contract holding the attributes of a project
-- **Catalogc**, a smart contract holding the catalog of available datasets and defines the attributes to control them
+- **Catalogc**, a smart contract holding the catalog of available datasets along with their attributes that control their acess
 - **Cryptutil**, a command line tool to encrypt and decrypt data with AES-CGM
-- **Enclave**, scripts used on the enclave
+- **Enclave**, scripts used on the enclave (ie. VMs)